Agentic Assurance Pack

 The product bet

 SecurityRecipes is strongest when it is the secure context layer between agents and enterprise remediation work.
 The Workflow Control Plane declares what a workflow may do.
 The MCP Gateway Policy Pack turns that declaration into runtime decisions.
-The assurance pack is the next layer: it explains the control story in a format GRC teams, AI platform teams, procurement, and acquirers can consume directly.
+The assurance pack is the next layer: it explains the control story in a format GRC teams, AI platform teams, procurement, and reviewers can consume directly.

 • What workflows are approved to run?